Skip to content

 WFS

 WFS or Web Feature Service also follows the standard protocol established by the OGC and provides wind, lightning strikes, and other atmospheric data.
-WFS layers are easily and often added to other GIS software, like the Baron GIS to create powerful mapping engines.
+WFS layers are easily and often added to other GIS software, like the Baron GIS, to create powerful mapping engines.

 ArcGIS

 An Esri mapping product, ArcGIS provides licensing for location-based analytics.
-It allows you to better visualize your data, and share your data more seamlessly.
-As an Esri partner, Baron utilizes ArcGIS with our Weather API, allowing your developers to integrate all the weather information you need directly into your existing platforms.
+It allows you to visualize your data better and share it more seamlessly.
+As an Esri partner, Baron utilizes ArcGIS with our Weather API, allowing your developers to directly integrate all the weather information you need into your existing platforms.

 What Makes Weather Data APIs So Accurate?